Our Curriculum Vision:

 Here at St. Peter’s we aim to provide a curriculum which is memorable and inspiring and allows our children to develop their talents whilst preparing them for a life of learning.

-Our curriculum is delivered through a range of different topics during the academic year.
-These topics fulfill the requirements of the National Curriculum and every opportunity is taken to apply the basic skills of Literacy, Numeracy and Computing.
+Our curriculum is delivered through a range of different subjects during the academic year.
+These subjects fulfill the requirements of the National Curriculum and every opportunity is taken to apply the basic skills of English and Maths.

 We are fortunate to have a rich heritage in our local environment and take every opportunity to utilise the local town and park to supplement our learning.